-Taking a log resolution and passing to a stratification of $T$, we can assume that $T$ is smooth and $(\cY,\Omega)$ is log smooth over $T$.
-Note that we replace $\cJ_{\cY}$ with its pullback, hence $\cJ_{\cY}$ is still big over $\cZ$.
-Passing to a finite \'etale cover of a stratification of $T$ (see \cite[Claim 4.38.1]{kollarSingularitiesMinimalModel2013}), we can assume that every prime component of $\Omega$ restricts to a prime divisor fiberwise.
-After replacing $(\cY,\Omega)$ by a sequence of blowups of strata, we extract all the divisors whose log discrepancies with respect to $(\cY,(1-\epsilon)\Omega)$ are at most one.
-Furthermore, up to a stratification of $T$, we may assume that this process is fiberwise.
-Therefore, we may assume that the induced birational map $\cY_t\dashrightarrow X'\dashrightarrow X$ is a birational contraction.
+After taking a log resolution of $(\cY,\Omega)$ and passing to a stratification of $T$, we may assume that $T$ is smooth and $(\cY,\Omega)$ is log smooth over $T$.
+Replacing $\cJ_{\cY}$ by its pullback, it remains big over $\cZ$.
+After passing to a finite \'etale cover of a stratification of $T$ (see \cite[Claim 4.38.1]{kollarSingularitiesMinimalModel2013}), we may assume that every prime component of $\Omega$ restricts to a prime divisor fiberwise.
+Moreover, after replacing $(\cY,\Omega)$ by a sequence of blowups of strata, we extract all divisors whose log discrepancies with respect to $(\cY,(1-\epsilon)\Omega)$ are at most one.
+Up to a further stratification of $T$, this process can be assumed to be fiberwise.
+Therefore, the induced birational map does not extract any divisor.